-Find the Cheapest Health Insurance Quotes in Your Area
+Find Cheap Health Insurance Quotes in Your Area

 The amount your obstetrician charges for each visit could range from about $90 to more than $500.
-Additional services such as pregnancy ultrasounds and laboratory tests are typically billed separately, and usually cost upwards of $100 each.
+Additional services such as pregnancy ultrasounds and laboratory tests are typically billed separately and usually cost upwards of $100 each.
 And special tests like amniocentesis can cost more than $2,500.

-Depending on whether you have health insurance or not, and whether the prenatal care is considered routine or diagnostic, your actual out-of-pocket cost will be different.
-Exactly what counts as routine prenatal care is still being sorted out by the powers-that-be, and there are some costs that pregnant women are still paying out of pocket.
-For example, any visit that goes beyond the routine and becomes diagnostic can be subject to cost-sharing under the terms of your insurance plan.
-Also, your insurer may expect you to chip in for some care that might seem routine, like bloodwork or obstetric ultrasounds or not-routine-for-everyone prenatal testing.
-Those who don’t have health insurance must pay the entire cost of their prenatal care, but there’s some good news for those who do have insurance.
-The Affordable Care Act requires all qualified health insurance plans to cover routine prenatal care with no cost-sharing.
-That means no co-pays or co-insurance, and the visits are fully covered even if you have a deductible you haven’t yet paid.
+Those who don't have health insurance must pay the entire cost of their prenatal care, but there's some good news for those who do have insurance.
+The Affordable Care Act requires all qualified health insurance plans to cover routine prenatal care with no cost sharing.
+That means no copays or coinsurance, and the visits are fully covered even if you have a deductible you haven't yet reached.

-This is a good time to talk to your doctor about the best prenatal vitamins for you, especially folic acid supplements, which are recommended for all women who might become pregnant, because they can help prevent terrible birth defects like spina bifida and anencephaly.
-If you have insurance, make sure you get a prescription for your prenatal vitamins from your doctor, because your insurer will cover certain ones in full.
+This is a good time to talk to your doctor about the best prenatal vitamins for you, especially folic acid supplements, which are recommended for all women who might become pregnant because they can help prevent birth defects like spina bifida and anencephaly.
+If you have insurance, make sure you get a prescription for your prenatal vitamins from your doctor because your insurer will cover certain ones in full.
 If you just pluck them off the shelf yourself (and they are available over the counter), you won't be reimbursed.

-Prenatal care encompasses a variety of services, tests, and exams that are priced differently depending on their categorization as routine or diagnostic.
+Prenatal care encompasses a variety of services, tests and exams that are priced differently depending on their categorization as routine or diagnostic.

-The healthcare law requires certain specific screening tests for pregnant women to be covered by insurance plans with no cost-sharing.
-These will generally be done as part of your regularly scheduled prenatal visits, often through blood work or urine tests.
+The health care law requires certain specific screening tests for pregnant women to be covered by insurance plans with no cost sharing.
+These will generally be done as part of your regularly scheduled prenatal visits, often through bloodwork or urine tests.
 The free routine screening tests covered by your health insurance plan should include but are not limited to:

 - Anemia screening